 Students requesting reasonable accommodations and/or services must submit documentation of a disabling condition to verify eligibility under the Americans with Disabilities Amendment Act, Section 504 of the Rehabilitation Act of 1973, and Disability Services’ own guidelines.

 Complete and submit a Request for Accommodations and Services Form and your documentation of disability to Disability Services.
 All documentation is kept confidential.
 Inadequate information, incomplete answers, and/or illegible handwriting will delay the eligibility review process.
-If students have questions about the registration process or general services provided by Disability Services, they are encouraged to schedule an information session with a Disability Access Coordinator using the below contact information.
+If students have questions about the registration process or general services provided by Disability Services, they are encouraged to schedule an information session with an Access Coordinator using the below contact information.